Shelby County Outstanding 4-H'er Awards

 Award #1: Emma Wilt

 Our first Outstanding 4-H'er is Emma Wilt.
 Emma has been a member of Merry Mod Makers 4-H Club for 8 years.
-Her awesome projects have led her to State Fair multiple times.
+Her awesome projects have led her to the State Fair multiple times.
 Emma has also participated in Junior Leaders and has held various officer positions in her club.
 According to her advisor, Sally Behr, Emma shows great leadership in her club and is fantastic with the younger members.

 Beyond 4-H and school, Emma has participated in Buckeye Girls State thru the American Legion Post 355.
-Her faith also keeps her involved at St. Michael’s Catholic Church as a Eucharistic Minister, Mass Server, Mass Greeter and Vacation Bible School volunteer.
+Her faith also keeps her involved at St. Michael’s Catholic Church as a Eucharistic Minister, Mass Server, Mass Greeter, and Vacation Bible School volunteer.
 When she isn't busy volunteering for one of the many organizations she helps with, Emma works at Al’s Bar & Grill as a cook.